alexis-zorba/PiggyPlanner/README.md

 ## Contact

-For support or queries, please open an issue on this GitHub repository or contact [your contact information].
+For support or queries, please open an issue on this GitHub repository

+## ToDo

+Save csv with yur data
+Export monthly analisys
+Load default configuration

 Happy Planning with Piggy Planner!